Spain: Tenerife’s Wild Carnival

 A resort area built in 1960’s it receives the lion’s share of the millions of Russian, British, Spanish and German tourists who are increasingly flocking to the Canaries every year for its perpetual spring climate, affordable prices and safety

 I took a whale watch with Roulette Charters.
 The waters off the Island are home to a diverse marine environment.
-We sailed along pods of dolphins and even spied a huge Fin whale rising from the depths.
+We sailed along with pods of dolphins and even spied a huge Fin whale rising from the depths.
 All while enjoying snacks and a glass of wine.
-3 hour excursions are approx 50 euros per adult.
+3-hour excursions are approx 50 euros per adult.
 Super cool and fun.

 Calle El Muelle, 3, 38670 Adeje, Santa Cruz de Tenerife, Spain

 After the boat ride, we dined at Masia del Mar.